ai-on-gke/website/site/content/docs/tutorials/hf-gcs-transfer/index.md

 export CLUSTER_NAME=meta-llama-3-8b-cluster
 ```

+>[!NOTE]
-> Note: You might have to rerun the export commands if for some reason you reset your shell and the variables are no longer set.
+>You might have to rerun the export commands if for some reason you reset your shell and the variables are no longer set.
 This can happen for example when your Cloud Shell disconnects.

 Create a GKE Autopilot cluster by running the following command.
 If you choose to create a GKE standard cluster, you will need enable [Workload Identity Federation for GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity), and the [Cloud Storage FUSE CSI Driver](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-storage-fuse-csi-driver-setup#enable) on your cluster.